brsyvz/rock-paper-scissors/README.md

 The Odin Project - Rock Paper Scissors Implementation.

-Via this project, I Practiced on:
+By creating this project, I Practiced on:
 Functions,
 Conditions,
 Document Object Model,